 #11 Search Fields Should Have a Search Button With a “Search” Text

 I agree.
 This is the expected behavior.
 The text doesn’t necessarily have to be “Search”, but still you gotta let a user know it’s a search filter.
-In some rare occasions, like a filter field that has an auto-suggestion and filters content as you type instantly, a search button can be excluded but I still prefer to have it visible.
-In the same
+On some rare occasions, like a filter field that has an auto-suggestion and filters content as you type instantly, a search button can be excluded but I still prefer to have it visible.
+In the same way, we use alt-tags for images, buttons can help people who use accessibility options for browsing.

-#12 Sliders Should Only be Used for Choosing Aproximate Numerical Values
+#12 Sliders Should Only be Used for Choosing Approximate Numerical Values

 #13 Use Numerical Fields for Whole Numbers